winglang/wing/docs/docs/03-language-reference.md

 Access modifier rules apply for both fields and methods of a class.
 Struct fields are always public and do not have access modifiers.

+#### 1.5.1 Method overriding and access modifiers
+Private methods cannot be overriden.
+Overriding a method of a parent class requires the parent class's method to be either `public` or `protected`.
+The overriding method can have either the same access modifier as the original method or a more permissive one.
+You cannot "decrease" the access level down the inheritence hierarchy, only "increase" it.
+In practice this means:
+* `protected` methods can be overidden by either a `protected` or a `public` method.
+* `public` methods can be overriden by a `public` method.

+Note that method overriding only applies to instance methods. `static` methods are not treated as part of the inheritence hierarcy.

 [`▲ top`][top]

 ---